prestto/tilt_test/README.md

 - [x] Be able to run unit tests

+- [x] We should be able to launch a script in the container from the host (for operations like seeding, reset DB etc).

 - [ ] Files created by running a script in the container must be available on host (mimicing django's makemigrations).

-- [ ] We should be able to launch a script in the container from the host (for operations like seeding, reset DB etc).

 Bonus: